-I would like to acknowledge the parents' consistent contribution and dedication towards the school community and for the support they showed the school and staff as we adapted to the ever-changing requirements of COVID-19.
-From being able to enter the school gates if needed and socialise with other parents to being stopped at the gate and social distancing was a huge change for our parent group.
-The parents are usually so involved with the running of the school through helping with working bees and participating in social events.
+I would like to acknowledge the parents' consistent contribution and dedication towards the school community by attending our working bees, social events and education evenings.
+They show consistent support to the school and staff and are usually so involved with the running of the school.
 Parental participation is cornerstone to Montessori and to all great community schools.
 The Montessori Method of education is strong, reliable and proven.
-The key highlight of this approach is to create a better everyday life for our children.
+The key highlight of this approach is to create a better everyday life for our children and instil in the children a lifelong love of learning.
 As a parent I see such positive outcomes for the children as evidenced in the very special, thoughtful adolescents and young adults that they have become.